Academy Member Inducted 2005Map & Directions

 Full-day Mediations require a minimum fee of 6 hours.***.

 RETAINER FEES MAY BE REQUIRED IN SOME CASES !

 Travel time will be assessed at $ 200.00 per hour if held outside of Hillsborough, Pinellas ,Polk or Pasco Counties.

 ADVANCED PAYMENT :

 Advanced payment/deposit maybe required in some cases at the sole discretion of FDA.
 Pro se parties( not represented by an attorney) must pay ten (10) days prior to the mediation unless prior arrangements have been made.

-Practice is devoted to Alternate Dispute Resolution.
-When a Mediation Conference is canceled on short notice, a cancellation fee of three (3) hours for half day conference, six (6) hoursfor full day conference will be imposed if the Mediation is canceled less than ten (10) days prior to the scheduled date and time, if an Arbitration is cancelled, a cancellation fee of three (3) hours time for half day conference, six (6) hours for full day conference will be imposed if cancelled less than ten (10)calendar days prior to scheduled date and time.
+Practice is devoted exclusively to Alternate Dispute Resolution.
+When a Mediation Conference is canceled on short notice, a cancellation fee of three (3) hours for half day conference, six (6) hoursfor full day conference will be imposed if the Mediation is canceled less than ten (10) calendar days prior to the scheduled date and time, if an Arbitration is cancelled, a cancellation fee of three (3) hours time for half day conference, six (6) hours for full day conference will be imposed if cancelled less than fourteen (14)calendar days prior to scheduled date and time.
+If an Appraisal is cancelled less than thirty (30) days prior to the scheduled date and time, a cancellation fee of your retainer fee will be imposed.
 All cancellations must be communicated in writing-- fax or email is sufficient.

-***Detailed Confirmation Letter will be sent in Advance of the Medaition /Arbitration.***
+***Detailed Confirmation Letter will be sent in Advance of the Medaition /Arbitration/Appraisal/Special Master.***